We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The formulation claims to help soothe the skin, restore texture, and make the skin appear more even-toned.

-It is vegan, gluten- and cruelty-free, and does not contain artificial fragrance.
+According to the company, this product is vegan, gluten- and cruelty-free, and does not contain artificial fragrance.

 First Aid Beauty recommends that a person applies three or four drops to their fingertips to then spread on the affected area.
 They can use the serum in the morning and evening after cleansing the skin.